 |Title:||Asst.
 TF - Throws|

 Under Cappellano’s guidance the Whitworth javelin throwers have developed into some of the top throwers in the country.
-In 2012 she guided five Pirates to All-NWC honors, including the top three placers at the NWC championships.
-Two of those throwers went on to the NCAA Div.
+In 2013, she repeated the task of guiding five Pirates to All-NWC honors, which she also did in 2012.
+The Pirates advanced seven throwers to the NCAA Division III Championships, returning with three All-America honors.
+In 2012, two throwers went on to the NCAA Div.
 III Championships with one earning All-America honors.
 In 2011 the Pirates had four Javelin throwers earn All-NWC honors while taking first, second, and third places on the men’s side and had four national qualifiers, a school and conference record holder.
 Cappellano was honored as the 2011 NCAA West Region Men’s Assistant Coach of the Year.
 Coach El has accumulated 13 national qualifiers and six All-Americans in her five seasons of coaching the Pirate Javelin throwers.

 She is also very active in distance running and weight lifting and has USATF Level I and II certifications.
 Cappellano works as a Special Ed teacher at Mead High School and has two sons, Alexander and Sean.